 Grades earned on examinations and lessons will be considered in determining the final course grade.
 The weight of lessons and exams in determining the final grade varies within each course and is described in the course syllabus.
-Students must pass the final examination to pass an iStudy course regardless of grades earned on lessons.
+Students must take the final examination to pass an iStudy course regardless of grades earned on lessons.
 Completion of a course occurs when all required lessons and examinations have been graded and reported by the instructor.

 Students who need iStudy grades to graduate or to satisfy eligibility requirements for the subsequent academic term must complete all assigned work and the final examination in sufficient time for the instructor to submit the course grades to the Registrar's Office.
 Students should plan their schedules to complete all requirements, including the final examination, at least 2 weeks before they wish to use the credit.
 Graduating seniors are responsible for meeting the deadlines of their academic degree programs.

 The iStudy Office will not give any grade reports by phone or e-mail.

 Click here to consult the list of deadlines for University of Mississippi students.

 Click here for information about requesting UM transcripts.